Updated November 1st, 2022.

 Choosing “Show View Options” leads to this window:

 Check the box next to Date Added and you’re all set.
 Note: Whatever you do in the View Options window is for the folder you’re looking at, not for every window– unless you click Use as Defaults.
 FYI.

 One more: make sure you have a backup!

 Backup disks are cheap.
 They’ll save you gobs of trouble should you ever need to recover a single file, or an entire disk.
 Read my article about setting up Time Machine, and buy your new Mac a backup disk.
 Here’s a link to some recommended backup disks.
-This tip isn’t performance based, but if you lose a file you’ll save a ton of time by having your Time Machine backup set up in advance.
+This tip isn’t performance based, but if you lose a file you’ll save a ton of time by having a Time Machine backup.Copyright 2008-2023 Christian Boyce.
+All rights reserved.